 Segregation of Duties

-- Scribble has segregation of duties across the various departments and stages of the software development cycle.
+- Rock Content has segregation of duties across the various departments and stages of the software development cycle.
 This includes onboarding processes triggered by HR, laptop and corporate IT access by IT administrators, engineering access by Engineering management, software testing by QA, platform support by Support teams, and shared security responsibility by Engineering, IT and the Security Working Group.

 Patching and Anti-malware